 Go over the rules.
 The Hirshhorn is brimming with art made from a variety of materials, ranging from paint and bronze to more untraditional media like chocolate and soap.
-To protect the art, there are two simple rules everyone needs to follow: One, use walking feet inside (no running), and two, use your eyes to look at the art, not your hands (no touching the art).
+To protect the art, there are two simple rules everyone needs to follow: One, walk inside the building (no running), and two, use your eyes and ears to experience the art, but please do not touch.

 Pack your bag.
 While wet art supplies (paint, watercolors) are not allowed in the museum, you might consider bringing simple materials to enhance your family’s time (and give them something they can actually touch).
-Our suggestions include a small sketchbook and pencil for in-gallery sketching, a children’s art book (see our list below), or a piece of string to have your child mimic the lines in a painting.
+Our suggestions include a small sketchbook and pencil for in-gallery sketching, a children’s art book (see our list below), or a piece of string to have your child mimic the lines in an artwork they find interesting.

 At the Hirshhorn